NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Kurgess - Moderate Boon.md

 You fear no exertion.
-You can employ exploration tactics normally while [[Conditions/Fatigued|Fatigued]].
+You can employ exploration tactics normally while [[Fatigued|Fatigued]].

 *Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*